Crowds (adolescence)

 Crowds are large groups of adolescents defined by their shared image and reputation.
 Crowd membership is externally imposed and not a direct consequence of interaction with other members of the crowd.
-For adolescent friendships and social interaction in small groups, see cliques.

 Definition

 Crowds are large groups of adolescents socially connected by a shared image and reputation, especially within the setting of a single school.
 It is possible for a single person to belong to more than one crowd if their image matches the crowds’ criteria.
 Because membership in a crowd depends on peers' perceptions, crowds in any given peer group will correspond to the local preconceived "types" of adolescents.
 Specific stereotypes vary from place to place, but many remain consistent, based on peer status, socioeconomic status, residential area, activities, social characteristics, or a combination of attributes (jocks, nerds, populars, and druggies are among the most commonly observed).
 Crowds are very different from cliques: while cliques are relatively small, close-knit groups based on frequent interaction and collectively determined membership, members of a crowd may not even know each other.
 Crowd membership reflects external assessments and expectations, providing a social context for identity exploration and self-definition as adolescents internalize or reject their crowd identities.

 Because crowd membership is initially outwardly imposed, it is possible for an adolescent's peers to classify them as belonging to a crowd they may not consider themselves part of.
 Members of some crowds are more aware of and comfortable with their crowd designation than others; members of stigmatized or low-status groups, in particular, may resist or deny their undesirable categorization.
 Usually, however, adolescents embrace their crowd affiliation, using it to define themselves and advertise where they fit in their peer group's social structure.